Tube and Tyre Basic Guides By Carter Hayes April 14, 2026 8 min read

 4. Replace sealant seasonally.

-3. Adjustable pressure: run lower pressures for traction and comfort.
+3. Adjustable pressure: run lower pressures for traction and comfort without pinch-flat risk.

 4. Practical trade-off: you gain speed and control but accept added upkeep for sealant.

-Why Riders Still Choose Tube-and-Spoke Wheels (Off-Road & Retro)
+Why Riders Still Choose Tube-and-Spoke Wheels (Off-Road and Retro)

 1. You can repair a punctured tube with minimal tools, keeping you moving far from help.